Kate Crawford in conversation with Toby Walsh

 Toby Walsh

-Toby Walsh is Chief Scientist of UNSW's new AI Institute.
-He is a strong advocate for limits to ensure AI improves our lives, having spoken at the UN, and to heads of state, parliamentary bodies, company boards and many others on this topic.
-This advocacy has led to him being ‘banned indefinitely’ from Russia.
-He was named on the international ‘Who's Who in AI’ list of influencers.
-His most recent book is Machines Behaving Badly: the morality of AI.
+Toby Walsh is Chief Scientist of UNSW.AI, UNSW Sydney’s new AI Institute.
+He is a strong advocate for limits to ensure AI is used to improve our lives, having spoken at the UN and to heads of state, parliamentary bodies, company boards and many others on this topic.
+This advocacy has led to him being "banned indefinitely" from Russia.
+He is a Fellow of the Australia Academy of Science and was named on the international "Who's Who in AI" list of influencers.
+He has written four books on AI for a general audience, the most recent is Faking It!
+Artificial Intelligence in a Human World.